mamadaliev/game-of-life/README.md

 ## Algorithm
 <b>Life:</b>
-neighbors = 3 OR neighbors = 2 and life cell
+neighbors = 3 OR neighbors = 2 AND life cell

 <b>Dead:</b>
 neighbors = (-ထ; 2) ∪ (2; 3) ∪ (3; +ထ) OR neighbors = 2 AND dead cell